 Admission to the Public Service Scholars program is highly selective.
 Selection criteria include academic achievement and a demonstrated commitment to public service.
 Students are encouraged to apply to the program prior to entering the law school as first-year law students.
 The vast majority of Public Service Scholars will be selected from the entering classes of law students, although a few positions are available each year for rising second-year law students.

-The application deadline for admission to the 2013 class of Public Service Scholars is August 1, 2013.
-January Entry students should apply by January 1, 2014.
-Applications should be submitted before the deadline to Leslie Thrope, Director, Center for Public Service Law, Cardozo School of Law, 55 Fifth Avenue, Suite 1128, New York, NY 10003.
+The application deadline for admission to the Fall entry class of Public Service Scholars is August 1st.
+January entry students should apply by January 3rd.
+Applications should be submitted by the deadline to Leslie Thrope, Director, Center for Public Service Law, Cardozo School of Law, 55 Fifth Avenue, Suite 1128, New York, NY 10003 or by email to email@example.com or by fax at (212) 790-0232.

 Public Service Scholars are offered assistance in securing internships in the public sector following their first and second years of law school.
 Scholars have worked in a variety of governmental and nongovernmental settings including judicial chambers; public interest organizations; federal, state and local agencies; civil rights and environmental organizations; and criminal defense and family law firms.
 Funding for public sector summer internships is available for all 1L and 2L students through participation in our annual Public Service Auction fundraising effort.
 Since 2003, Cardozo has funded all eligible students for summer internship work in the public sector.